 Good Harbor began by producing a variety of hybrids and fruit wines, while the industry was in its infancy and learning what could survive, grow, and thrive on the Leelanau Peninsula.
 As the years passed and more research was conducted, an increasing amount of vinifera was planted and the clones of those varieties were refined to ensure success.
 Today, Good Harbor dedicates its 125 acres of prime vineyard sites to growing and producing Riesling, Chardonnay, Pinot Grigio, Gruner Veltliner, and Pinot Noir.
 There is also an assortment of Merlot, Pinot Blanc, Sauvignon Blanc, Zweigelt, Lemberger, and Cabernet Franc that are grown in much smaller quantities.

 Good Harbor Vineyards is now owned and operated by the second generation, siblings Sam and Taylor Simpson.
-Both siblings have hopes of continuing the family legacy and helping with the growth of the Michigan wine industry.
+A Spartan alum, Sam's background is in viticulture, enology, finance and economics.
+Taylor, a Wolverine, brings a deep wine sales, distribution and marketing experience from her years working at the largest wine and spirits distributor in the world.
+While gameday competition in the Simpson household can get fierce, both siblings have hopes of continuing the family legacy and helping with the growth of the Michigan wine industry.
 The vision for the business is to provide a variety of avenues and diverse options for people to enter, grow, and thrive in the wine industry.
-The siblings are committed to carrying on what their grandparents and parents started and hope to be able to grow a business that their families can carry on into the future.
+The siblings are committed to building upon the foundation of what their grandparents and parents started and hope to be able to grow a business that their families can carry on into the future.